Specify MATLAB Function Block Properties

 Note that the code generated by Simulink Coder does not check for integer overflow or underflow and, therefore, may produce unpredictable results when Saturate on integer overflow is disabled.
-In this situation, it is recommended that you simulate first to test for overflow and underflow before generating code.
+In this situation, simulate your model to test for overflow and underflow before generating code.

-Specifies that this MATLAB Function block supports input and output data that varies in dimension during simulation.
-For more information, see Declare Variable-Size Inputs and Outputs.
+Specifies if the MATLAB Function block supports input and output data that varies in dimension during simulation.
+When you enable this property, you can enable variable-size outputs by enabling the Variable size property on output variables.
+For more information, see Declare Variable-Size MATLAB Function Block Variables and Variable size.